yada-kankanokkul/ML-Based-Optimization-of-Matrix-Multiplication/README.md

 	• Matrix Generation: You will generate different types of matrices (dense, sparse, square, rectangular) with varying sizes.
 Examples:
 		○ Dense square matrices of size 100x100, 500x500, etc.
 		○ Sparse matrices with 10% of non-zero entries.
-	• Benchmarking Data: For each matrix type and size, you will benchmark traditional matrix multiplication (naive O(n^3), Strassen's algorithm, etc.) and record the computation time and memory usage.
+	• Benchmarking Data: For each matrix type and size, benchmark traditional matrix multiplication (naive O(n^3), Strassen's algorithm, etc.) and record the computation time and memory usage.
 	• Performance Metrics: Use time (execution time) and memory (RAM usage) as metrics for evaluating the performance of matrix multiplication algorithms.

 3. Choosing Reinforcement Learning (RL) Approach